 Surgical first assistant training at Mayo Clinic

 You will be exposed to some of the most brilliant medical minds and practitioners the world has to offer.
 Not only will you learn from them, you will have the opportunity to work alongside them.
-These experiences are invaluable as it pertains to becoming a well-rounded surgical assistant.
+These experiences are invaluable as they pertain to becoming a well-rounded surgical assistant.
 Furthermore, being at Mayo allows you access to the most cutting-edge technology modern medicine has to offer.
 You will learn how to operate and manage these resources from experienced professionals.

 Matthew Shedd, C.S.A.